Souloist/nn-zero-to-hero/README.md

 # Neural Networks: Zero to Hero Worksheet Solutions
-Exercise solutions to Neural Networks: Zero to Hero by Andrej Karpathy
+Worksheet solutions to Neural Networks: Zero to Hero by Andrej Karpathy.
+Huge thanks to https://github.com/Russ741/karpathy-nn-z2h for the worksheets!

 ## Installation